Krxnky/nike-monitor/README.md

    npm install
    ```

-3. Configure your webhook URL:
+3. Configure your environment:
-   - Create a `.env` file in the root directory and add your Discord webhook:
+   - Create a `.env` file in the root directory and add your MongoDB URL and Discord webhook:
      ```
+     MONGODB_URL=your_mongodb_url
      DISCORD_WEBHOOK_URL=your_webhook_url
      ```